-You can connect the wavestate to computers via USB, to send and receive MIDI and to organize sound data with the wavestate Librarian.
+You can connect the wavestate to computers via USB to send and receive MIDI, edit and organize sound data with the wavestate Editor/Librarian, and edit and organize sample data with the Korg Sample Builder.

 The wavestate is a class-compliant USB MIDI device, and requires no driver for MIDI functionality.